TrevorTomlinson/homekit-mower-door/README.md

 - The actuator is controlled via the HomeKit app with simple open/close functionality
 - Operation timeout is set to 14 seconds (can be adjusted in the code)
 - Uses relay control in H-bridge configuration for bidirectional actuator control

+## Attribution
+This project was created by Trevor Tomlinson and is licensed under the MIT License with Attribution Requirement.

+### Dependencies
+- [HomeSpan](https://github.com/HomeSpan/HomeSpan) - HomeKit implementation for ESP32